Cheyenne Dorsagno, Editor-in-Chief |

 He also commented on this intergenerational conflict as a longstanding trend, “People have fretted about the latest generation ever since Plato [around 400 B.C.].
 It is true that my generation has stereotyped [Millennials], but Generation X was considered so unproductive that its iconic movies were ‘Slacker’ and ‘Dazed and Confused.’
 Of course, there are differences, but a lot of generational commentary has to do with observing what 20-year-olds are up to and their relationship to the state of the economy, not some essential characteristic that will follow them over time.
 When I talk to our good English students and see them interact with each other, they remind me more of myself and my friends when I was 20 than some alien and debased generation.”

-Each generation has unique burdens to bear, but across time, human beings have shared many of the same concerns and tribulations.
+Each generation has unique burdens to bear, but across time, there are reoccurring concerns and tribulations that are central to the human experience.
 So it’s not a matter of Baby Boomers versus Millennials; it’s a constant tension between the youth and their elders.
 Everyone wants to understand how they fit into the great scheme of things, and when a new generation inevitably comes along, what will that mean for those previous?
 Maybe seniors feel displaced as their own society changes around them, but maybe that’s not too different from the youths’ plight, in which everything is new to them.

 Dr. Sadow added, “I also think that other generations shift alongside culture – so it is true that American culture is a little less ironic and a little more optimistic (or alternately, more apocalyptic) and self-promotional than it used to be, but 50-year-olds are right there on social media participating in all of that.”

 The world is always changing, and people of all ages will have to keep adapting.
 Sasse said that the kids of today are not ready for the world that will soon need them as leaders, but no one is “ready” for the world at any given time.
 We’re in a constant state of entropy and universal expansion; we’re anxiously awaiting for the takeover of sentient machines, for the New World Order, or for World War III.
-But truth be told, we’re all in this together., and as a Millennial, I want the older generations to feel proud to pass the torch over to us.
+But truth be told, we’re all in this together.

 Isaac Newton once said, “If I have seen further, it is by standing on the shoulders of giants.”